speedracr/poodr/GIT_NOTES.md

 configuration that isn't mirrored back to remote.
 Thirdly, `.gitconfig` in the home directory lets you set a global `~/.gitignore` with files to always exclude from git management.

+## reverting commits
+`git reset HEAD^` will revert to the previous commit and is the equivalent of `git reset HEAD~1`. `git reset HEAD~2` and so on will go back further.
+When pushing a reverted branch back to remote (i.e., the new version that we reverted from is already on remote), remote will reject this push since it's less current than what it already has.
+The solution:
+`git push -f` will force push the commit and reset remote, as well.